 “Indian State works through panic, package, and neglect“- Harsh Vardhan (Financial Economist)

 Many authors Indian and Western have shown that the Indian State lacks capacity.
 It can organise a humungous Kumbh Mela where crores of devotees come to take a dip in the holy Ganga.
-It can successfully conduct elections for such a huge electorate spread across and length and breadth of this country.
-However, the Indian state has continuously failed to deliver basic health, education, and sanitation services even after decades of independence.
+It can also successfully conduct elections for such a huge electorate spread across and length and breadth of this country.
+However, the Indian state has continuously failed to deliver basic health, education, and sanitation services even after seven decades of independence.
 Why do Indian Institutions lack capacity?
 Because building a high capacity State takes time and consistent effort by policymakers, politicians, and bureaucrats.

 Building a high capacity State takes time